-At this time, we strongly discourage having students touch and pass around the objects inside of the toolbox.
-All toolbox specimens are sanitized between check-outs but passing objects between students increases the chances of spread of the COVID-19 virus.
-Due to the current status of the public health situation surrounding COVID-19 we recommend using this toolbox in the following ways:
+All toolbox specimens are sanitized between check-outs but passing objects between students may increase the chances of spread of the COVID-19 virus.
+When using the boxes, we do recommend following your school's sanitization, social distancing, and safety protocols.
+Due to the current status of the public health situation surrounding COVID-19 we recommend the following as possible ways for students to interact with the teaching toolboxes: